BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Additional Empirical Evaluation and Experiment details

-In this section, we compare BONSAI with sequential greedy pruning to BONSAI with exact pruning.
-The performance of the two methods is comparable across problems, as shown in Figures~\ref{fig:bonsai_exact} and \ref{fig:bonsai_exact2}, but BONSAI with sequential greedy pruning is significantly faster as the dimensionality increases (e.g., on Hartmann 15d and Branin 15d), as shown in Table~\ref{table:exact_gen_times}.
-The complexity of exact pruning scales exponentially with the dimensionality, so it is only feasible to run exact pruning on relatively low dimensional problems.
-Across all 7 problems (and replicates of each) considered in this section, BONSAI with exact and sequential greedy pruning yield the same first candidate 85.7\% of the time after the Sobol initialization.
-We compare the first point after the Sobol initialization since the models and acquisition functions are the same for BONSAI with exact and sequential greedy pruning at that point in time.
+In this section, we evaluate all methods (Sobol, Vanilla BO, IR, ER, SEBO, and BONSAI EI with both sequential greedy pruning and exact pruning) on the lower-dimensional benchmarks where exact pruning is computationally tractable.
+The full per-problem results in Figures~\ref{fig:bonsai_exact} and~\ref{fig:bonsai_exact2} show that BONSAI is competitive with all default-aware baselines on these problems, and that BONSAI's greedy and exact pruning variants yield comparable optimization performance and sparsity.
+Wall times relative to Vanilla BO for IR, ER, SEBO, BONSAI, and BONSAI Exact are reported in Table~\ref{table:gen_times_bonsai_map_saas_exact_combined}: as in the main experiments, BONSAI's wall-time overhead is small while IR/ER/SEBO are substantially slower.
+Sequential greedy pruning is also significantly faster than exact pruning as dimensionality increases (e.g., on Hartmann 15d and Branin 15d), since exact pruning scales exponentially with dimensionality.
+Across all 7 problems (and replicates of each) considered in this section, BONSAI with exact and sequential greedy pruning yield the same first candidate 85.7\% of the time after the Sobol initialization (we compare the first point after Sobol initialization since the models and acquisition functions are identical for the two pruning strategies at that point).

 \FloatBarrier